-Public hearings are considered an important step in the management process because they give stakeholders an opportunity to,
+Scoping Meetings & Public Hearings are considered an important step in the management process because they give stakeholders an opportunity to,

 - Learn more about proposed actions and management measures being considered by the Council;

-- Speak with Council members and staff about the draft amendments being considered, and
+- Speak with Council members and staff about the draft actions being considered, and

 - Give formal public comment on the record about their ideas and suggestions on the proposed measures.